rellermeyer/TUD-DistributedSystems/docs/report.md

 # Design Decisions

-We have used the **Akka** framework, which is based on Scala, to implement coordinators and participants as actors since it simplifies distributed and concurrent application development.
-Actors communicate with each other through messages using the **Akka API**.

-We decided to use **Akka** since it proved a actor framework that could be used to avoid implementing the sending of messages.

-As we're implementing a commit protocol which is based on messages, it makes sense to use a framework for passing messages.
+As we're implementing a commit protocol which is based on messages, it makes sense to use an actor framewor.

-As we are restricted to Scala and **Akka** seems to be one of the most-used frameworks (actor framework) for that purpose, we chose to use that.

-We created two typed of actors, coordinators and participants.
+As we are restricted to Scala and *Akka* seems to be one of the most-common actor frameworks, we decided to use it and created two typed of actors, coordinators and participants.
-From the tests we created we initialize a couple of coordinators and participants (depending on the test case) and send a initialization message from one of the participants (the initiator) to the coordinators.
+In the tests we created we initialize a couple of coordinators and participants (depending on the test case) and send a initialization message from one of the participants (the initiator) to the coordinators.
 After that the protocol starts.

 # Implementation Details